 The Foundation utilizes experts in the medical profession related to Kidney disease to perform services at KidneyMobile screenings held throughout the year.
 The services donated by these volunteers are valued at rates published by Doximity.com.
-For the years ended March 31, 2022 and 2021, the Foundation recorded \$12,284 and \$140 of specialized volunteer services relating to the KidneyMobile, respectively.
-These amounts are included in program services revenue on the statement of activities and change in net assets.
+Donated goods are valued at the wholesale prices that would be received for selling similar products.

 The Foundation utilizes non-specialized volunteers to perform services at their special events.
 These services are not recorded in the accompanying financial statements.
-The number of hours estimated for these services in the years ended March 31, 2022 and 2021, is 188 and 54 hours, respectively.
+The number of hours estimated for these services in the years ended March 31, 2023 and 2022, is 171 and 188 hours, respectively.